-- 1).
+1).
 There are many relevant and interesting works on the topic of probabilistic reasoning to be found in a variety of disciplines; our lives are simply too short to master all of them.
 One trouble is that most published works on the topic of probabilistic reasoning do not provide much discussion of the very basis for it, namely evidence.
-Many of the works we will consider focus just upon algorithms for combining probabilistic judgments of various sorts and say very little about the evidential foundations for such judgments.
+Many of the works we will consider focus just upon algorithms for combining probabilistic assessment of various sorts and say very little about the evidential foundations for such assessments.
 After offering this seminar for a number of years, and at the suggestion of many students who completed it, I decided to write a book that covers what I regard as the basic evidential foundations of each of the formal systems of probability we will discuss.
 This book is entitled: The Evidential Foundations of Probabilistic Reasoning [Northwestern University Press, Evanston, IL.
 2001; paperback edition].
 Some of the chapters of this book are based upon notes I gave students in previous offerings of this course.
-In addition, four former students provided editorial and other comments on this work to ensure that its contents would be especially relevant to the interests of PhD students in IT and in other areas at GMU. - 2).
+In addition, four former students provided editorial and other comments on this work to ensure that its contents would be especially relevant to the interests of graduate students in our school of engineering at GMU.
+In asking you to purchase the book just mentioned, I encounter an aversion I have always had.
+I am greatly averse to pocketing the royalties I would obtain from students who I ask to buy this book.
+Consequently, I will refund to you the royalty I receive from this book.
+The only royalty I hope to obtain is your telling me that this book was readable, interesting, and that it told you various things about probabilistic reasoning you did not already know.

+2).
 There are, of course, many other references to consider; these references come from many different disciplines and frequently involve matters about which there is not widespread awareness.
-At the end of this syllabus is a bibliography containing some basic references that are keyed to the major probability systems we will discuss in this seminar. - 3).
+At the end of this syllabus is an expanded reference list containing some basic references that are keyed to the major probability systems we will discuss in this seminar.

+3).
 During this seminar I will provide you with an assortment of notes and handouts on particular topics.
-In most cases these notes will consist of applications of the various probabilistic reasoning systems and additional sensitivity analyses of the sort you will find in the text noted in 1) above.
+In most cases these notes will consist of applications of the various probabilistic reasoning systems and additional sensitivity analyses of the sort you will find in the assigned text noted above.